-Yes, viruses can come from a PDF by hiding in malicious code.
-A virus is a type of malware, which is malicious software intended to infect your device and steal private data.
-A virus can infect your device only if you interact with it, which could happen by opening a PDF containing a virus.
-Since PDFs are so widely used, hackers can hide viruses within innocent-looking files to jeopardize your privacy.
+A virus is a type of malware, which is malicious software intended to infect your device and steal your private information.
+It can only attack when you interact with it, like when you open a PDF that contains a virus.
+Hackers hide viruses by embedding them in malicious code within PDF files.
+Since PDFs are so widely used, hackers exploit them to compromise your privacy while going unnoticed.

 Continue reading to learn how PDFs can contain viruses, what happens when you open a virus-infected PDF and how you can stay protected against malicious PDFs.

-What happens if you open a PDF containing a virus?
+What happens if you open malicious PDF files?

-What happens when you open a PDF containing a virus will depend on what a hacker wants with your information.
-Some hackers may want to infect your device with spyware, which will monitor your online activity and collect your private information for a hacker to commit fraud or identity theft.
-Other hackers may be motivated by financial gain and can infect your device with ransomware, which will stop you from using your device until you’ve paid a ransom.
-Regardless of a hacker’s motive, when you interact with a virus within a PDF, it will do whatever the hacker has programmed it to do.
-A hacker can cause a virus to steal your private information, give them unauthorized access to your device or even spread additional malware to other systems.
+The consequences of opening a malicious PDF file depend on what a hacker wants with your information.
+Some hackers may want to infect your device with spyware to monitor your online activity and collect private information, potentially leading to fraud or identity theft.
+Other hackers may infect your device with ransomware to lock you out of your device until you pay a ransom.
+Regardless of a hacker’s motive, once you interact with a malicious element of a PDF, the virus will do whatever the hacker has programmed it to do – whether that’s stealing your data, gaining unauthorized access to your device or spreading malware to other systems.

 Never interact with suspicious emails